 Teaching Remotely with Tynker: Jasmine Thomas

-Before Jasmine Thomas began teaching, she studied engineering and had a career in technology.
+Before Jasmine Thomas began teaching, she studied engineering and had a career in the tech industry.
 So, when looking for the right coding platform to engage her students, she was understandably pretty particular.
-“What’s thrilled me about Tynker so much is that there’s so much there we’re still busy learning!”
-Jasmine tells us.
+“What’s thrilled me about Tynker so much is that there’s so much there we’re still busy learning,” Jasmine tells us.
 “Our students are tech-savvy, they get the world of coding and blocks.
 It’s second nature.
-This means that we can get through content very quickly, but to my delight, we have not hit the end of Tynker!
+This means that we can get through content very quickly but, to my delight, we have not hit the end of Tynker!
 The volume of content that’s here is a sheer thrill for a teacher like me.”